equant/wanikani_sentences/README.md

 # wanikani_sentences
-WaniKani sentence practice browser-only tool
+WaniKani sentence practice browser-only tool.

 I quickly mocked up this “WaniKani Sentence Practice” browser-only tool.
 It…

-* Uses your WaniKani API key to fetch vocab with reviews due in 1–7 days (probably should make this adjustable, I just wanted some limit)
+* Uses your WaniKani API key to fetch vocab with reviews due in a user-definable time period.
-* Shows one random context sentence per vocab word
+* Shows one random context sentence per vocab word.
-* Lets you press Space to reveal English and continue, or 1 to mark “didn’t know”
+* Lets you press Space to reveal the English translation and continue, or 1 to mark “didn’t know”.
-* Skips sentences you’ve already seen today
+* Skips sentences you’ve already seen today.
-* Randomizes the vocab order
+* Randomizes the vocab order.
-* Randomizes the Japanese display font (would be great to be able to turn this off.
-Or say “don’t use this font anymore”.
+* Randomizes the Japanese display font (you can change what fonts, and the frequency of their use in the html source).
-* Tracks progress and review history in localStorage (although this progress tracking isn’t utilized in any way at this point, tbh I’m not sure I care.
-I just want to read sentences, so I’m just smashing the space bar).
+* Tracks progress and review history in localStorage (progress tracking isn’t utilized in any way at this point).
+* This is not an SRS tool, it's just a reading WaniKani sentences review tool.

 No server or install needed — just open the file in a browser.